Achievable logoAchievable logo

 On tangent lines

-When tangent line touches f(x) at a single point, it doesn’t mean the line never meets f(x) again - just that it doesn’t pass through the curve at that point.
+When a tangent line touches f(x) at a single point, it doesn’t mean the line never meets f(x) again - only that it doesn’t pass through the curve at that point.

 Equation of the tangent line